10John01/light-o-rama-audio-packager/README.md

 When complete, Finder will open the new package automatically.

-Platform Support
+---

+**Platform Support**

-Platform	Status
+Platform	Status:

-macOS (Apple Silicon)	Fully Supported macOS Intel	Planned
+macOS (Apple Silicon)	Fully Supported

+macOS Intel	- Planned

-Windows 10/11	Planned
+Windows 10/11 - Planned

-Linux	Planned
+Linux	- Planned

+---

 Source, Security, and Respect
 All audio is processed locally.